cwqt/site/posts/2025-02-25-our-current-fucking-juncture.md

 spirit is making its return.

 All empires rise & fall, this is an inevitability, to disagree is to be ignorant of all of human history.

-The real question is how will the fall look?
-The effect to human life is what I worry about most... a managed retreat from global dominance? maybe a small civil war or coup leading to balkanization?
+The real question what will this fall look like?
+A managed retreat from global dominance?
+Perhaps a small civil war or coup leading to balkanization?
 It wouldn't surprise me if the American ego, with all its blood-lust and narcissistic exceptionalism, decided to take the rest of the world down with it in one final blaze of atomic glory.
 The last great human empire.
-That last bit is a bit doomerish, though realistically possible.
+That's maybe a bit doomer.

-In spite of it all however, it's important to carry with us revolutionary optimism, the hope & belief that a better future is possible, not just as individuals, but as a species - that from the ashes of this toxic system something beautiful can rise in its place, where all are equal; none go hungry, none are homeless, none are ordered to die in wars, none are exploited, none are poisoned by the command of capital - where each person is free to live their lives unshackled by implanted desires, shame & hatred - to love one and other in the purest sense of the word.
+In spite of it all however, it's important to carry with us revolutionary optimism, the hope & belief that a better future is possible, that from the ashes of this toxic system something beautiful can rise in its place, where all are equal; none go hungry, none are homeless, none are ordered to die in wars, none are exploited, none are poisoned by the command of capital - where each person is free to live their lives unshackled by implanted desires, shame & hatred - to love one and other in the purest sense of the word.

-Nowdays I think I understand that the current cruelty of it is the point, there is no use in being perpetually outraged or suprised when the people-eating-machine eats more people.
+Nowdays I think I understand that the cruelty of it all is the point.
+There is no point in being perpetually outraged or suprised when the people-eating-machine eats more people.
 So what can we do right now?
-Log off, build community, exercise - get strong, learn deeply, graffiti on things, shake off all the false ideas of yourself you thought to be true, develop skills that make you useful outside of this bullshit system.
+Log off, build community, exercise - get strong, learn deeply, graffiti on things, help others, shake off all the false ideas of yourself you thought to be true, develop skills that make you useful outside of this bullshit system.
 Find ways to resist, subvert, to endure.
-Keep moving, stay kind, we will out-live these parasitic bastards.
+Stay kind - we will out-live these bastards.

 > My dear, In the midst of hate, I found there was, within me, an invincible
 > love.
 In the midst of tears, I found there was, within me, an invincible